If you’ve ever heard of Szechuan (or Sichuan) cuisine, chances are, you already associate it with spicy food.

 I ended up really enjoying the complex flavors of the Szechuan dishes, particularly the Salted Egg Crab, the Sweet Chili Shrimp and the Szechuan Sliced Pork.

 Dialed down in terms of spiciness as the dishes were, my Unli Szechuan Experience still worked up quite a thirst.
 Fortunately, Templo includes something special in its beverage menu: the Lick Iced Tea Island Mango.
 It’s the freshest natural mango juice drink that has no artificial colors or sweeteners.
-And it did soothe my thirst and tempered my craving for something after all those savory and spicy dishes.
+And it did soothe my thirst and tempered my craving for something sweet after all those savory and spicy dishes.

 So if you have a hankering for those bold and intense flavors of Szechuan, head on to Templo today!